-Have you heard the news?!
-Facebook promotion guidelines has just received a major facelift.
+Facebook promotion guidelines have just received a major facelift.
 In the past twelve hours, Facebook published an article on their ‘Facebook for Business’ blog titled ‘It’s now Easier to Administer Promotions on Facebook’, discussing new rules surrounding the ins and outs of running a promotion on the social network.

 Prior to August 27th, there were a total of seven rules pertaining to running promotions on your Facebook page.
 Those seven rules have just been whittled down to four, making Facebook promotion guidelines much more transparent, giving page owners more flexibility in how a promotion might be administered.